20parastesh01/lib-manager-node/README.md

 - [https://medium.com/@satishios25/grpc-communication-between-micro-services-in-node-js-express-5a5c31ff8b6b](https://medium.com/@satishios25/grpc-communication-between-micro-services-in-node-js-express-5a5c31ff8b6b)
 - [https://www.youtube.com/watch?v=0cxEVcALoxc](https://www.youtube.com/watch?v=0cxEVcALoxc)

+2. I had problem finding a good approach for using auth middleware in microservices while they are connected with gRPC.
+One option was to use user sevice as both the server for user service and as the client for all of the services.
+At the end I decided to send requests to user server from the client to authenticate the user.
+I am still not sure which one is a better approach.

-Another big challenge I faced was that after dockerizing the project, I received this error from gRPC when sending a signup request: `"length" is outside of buffer bounds.` I didn’t have this problem when running my tests locally.
+3. A big challenge I faced was that after dockerizing the project, I received this error from gRPC when sending a signup request: `"length" is outside of buffer bounds.` I didn’t have this problem when running my tests locally.

 So, I tried increasing the gRPC response and request length: